honeydbio/honeydb-agent-heroku/README.md

 5. Click Deploy app.

 That's it!
 Once the install completes you will be running a web honeypot in Heroku.
 Honeypot events will be sent to the HoneyDB web site.
 When you login to HoneyDB you can filter to see events from your honeydb agent(s).

+## Additional setup (optional)

+Setup a domain or sub-domain to point to your Honeydb Agent Heroku deployments.

+More to come...